About us

 Finance Officer and Private Donor Relations

 Donatella Suter’s involvement with Usthi goes back to an encounter in 1985, when she was an employee at a bank in Rapperswil.
 Intrigued by Usthi’s work, she began to support the foundation.
-Dona has been volunteering for the Usthi Foundation for more than 30 years and is currently responsible for accounting and private donor relations.
+Suter has been volunteering for the Usthi Foundation for more than 30 years and is currently responsible for accounting and private donor relations.
 Usthi is very lucky to have her on board.
 She has travelled to the Usthi projects several times and the many inspiring encounters have convinced her again and again that the projects are sustainable and supporting Usthi is well worth her while.
-Dona has been working as an assistant to the financial director at Wetzikon Hospital for several years.
+Suter has been working as an assistant to the financial director at Wetzikon Hospital for several years.

 Tim Dean left University with an Honours Degree in modern languages.
-He lived for nearly 2 years in France before settling in the German part of Switzerland in 1980.
+He lived for nearly two years in France before settling in the German part of Switzerland in 1980.
 Having spent 40 years in Industry (Sales, Marketing and Legal and General Management positions for multi-national companies), he started his Management Consultancy in 2010.
 He had regularly travelled to 17 of the world’s poorest countries in Africa on business, and this left a lasting impression.
 On a recommendation from an Indian colleague, he was immediately attracted to the work and programmes of Usthi.
-Tim mainly supports Usthi with voluntary translations into English.
+Dean mainly supports Usthi with voluntary translations into English.
 His interests are: his wife of more than 40 years, golf, travel and music.

 Board of Trustees